Last Updated: July 25, 2025

 Sweet Pea

-- - To keep the vines productive, cut flowers frequently and remove faded blossoms.
+- To keep the vines productive, cut flowers frequently and remove faded blossoms as they appear.

 Zinnia